The Best Electric Bike Rides in Canada

 Yukon – Whitehorse Loop

-If you’re riding an off-road-friendly electric bike such as the Pedego Trail Tracker or Pedego Ridge Rider then there’s literally nowhere you can’t go in the Yukon.
-There are so many singletrack trails, double-track roads and off-the-beaten-path pathways, you could ride forever.
+If you’re riding an off-road-friendly electric bike such as the Pedego Trail Tracker or Pedego Ridge Rider there won’t be any terrain these bikes can’t handle.
 However, if you’re on any of our other electric bikes, such as the Comfort Cruiser or Boomerang, you’ll probably want to stay to the well-trodden areas.
 If that’s the case, we recommend a tour of Whitehorse and the scenic trails that surround it.
 Especially in the summer time when daylight extends through the night.
 Nothing like going for a casual ride around town at 3:00 a.m. during the sunset!